What is Revolving Credit?Published on April 15, 2022 by Daniel Azzoli

 Keep in mind that depending on the financial institution you’re working with, you may be charged an added fee for paying your loan back early (or late for that matter).
 However, not all institutions will charge an early repayment fee, so make sure to read your loan agreement closely.

-With revolving credit, your payments will change based on how much of your available credit you’ve used.
+With revolving credit, your payments will change based on how much of your available credit you’ve drawn.
 This also means that your minimum payment can change from one payment cycle to the next.

 Improve Your Financial Literacy